- About Us

 Meals can be requested to accommodate some food preferences (commonly vegetarian and kosher).
 Based on the capability of the catering group (hotel or zoo) reasonable efforts will be made.
 It is very important to KEEP your food preference card (only given to those that request a special preference) that is provided in your registration packet.
 Simply place this at your place setting to alert the table servers.
 This card should be reused throughout the conference.

-The zoo trip sounds great - can I bring my family or a friend?Sure!!
+Can I bring my significant other, family or a friend?Sure!!
 All attendees can purchase Spouse/Guest Registration(s).
 It includes the Icebreaker, spouse breakfast, breaks, Zoo day (zoo admission, lunch, and dinner), and Banquet.
 Spouse/Guest Registration does NOT include continental breakfasts, business lunches, or admission to general sessions.
 Guest lunch tickets may be purchased under the Additional Meals section of your registration.
 Spouses wishing to attend general sessions must register for either the Full Conference or Daily Conference options.

 Is the Icebreaker for me?